Mandrill vs. Gorilla: Who Would Win A Fight?

 Gorillas live mostly on the ground.

-These are major differences that can help you tell the differences between the species at a glance.
+These are major differences that can help you distinguish between the species at a glance.
 Yet, these characteristics are not the only way to tell these animals apart.
 Let’s take an even closer look at what separates them.

 Facial view of the mandrill